 (e) Certificate of Corporation will be issued by SSM upon compliance with the incorporation procedure and submission of the duly completed Incorporation Documents

-Step 2: Understand the role of Nominee Director and sign off the Agreement
+Set 2: Understand of the role of Nominee Director and sign off the Agreement

 Nominee Director is someone who acts as a non-executive director on the board of directors of a firm, on behalf of another person or firm such as an bank, investor, or lender.
 Typically there is no shareholding requirement for the nominee director but, if the bylaws of a firm impose a share qualification, he or she must obtain them within the specified period.

 We will appoint a member of our team as the nominee local director for your company The service is offered for statutory compliance only.
 The nominee director will not be involved in any management, financial, or operational matters of the company.
 You must appoint one or more individuals (normally the company shareholders) as the company directors who will be responsible for running the company.
 You can ask our nominee director to resign at any time by identifying another person who can satisfy the local director requirement.
 Note For the provision of our nominee local director service, we also collect a refundable security deposit.
 The security deposit will be refunded when you no longer need our nominee director service.